-But while it’s not required in Kansas to conduct business, we strongly recommend having an Operating Agreement for your LLC.
+But while it’s not required in Kansas to conduct business, we strongly recommend having a written Operating Agreement for your LLC.

 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.
+If you go to court, a Limited Liability Company Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.